agentguard-ai/TealTiger-Blogs/governance/security/index.md

 Security Governance defines how TealTiger prevents agentic AI systems from becoming new attack surfaces.

+The Security Governance Hub defines **normative security controls** for identity binding, authorization, isolation, and safe tool usage in AI systems.

 As AI systems gain autonomy through tool use, data access, and side effects, traditional application security controls are no longer sufficient.
 This hub focuses on **governance‑driven security**—where identity, privilege, and execution boundaries are enforced deterministically.

 ## What This Hub Covers